Playlist: The Very Best of Yanni

 Playlist: The Very Best of Yanni is a compilation album by keyboardist and composer Yanni, released on the Windham Hill label in 2013.
-This compilation is a remastered recordings.
+This recordings for the compilation have been remastered recordings.

 Track listing

-AllMusic review
+Reception

 Windham Hill's Playlist: The Very Best of Yanni collects 14 tracks from the new age keyboardist's long discography.
 While it may not be the most thorough Yanni compilation, and a few of his big singles are left off the track listing, it's a solid, 75-minute overview that should satisfy the needs of most.
 Highlights include the hit singles "A Love for Life", "Aria", and "Chasing Shadows.